 4. Outlet Locations

-Connection from the switch port to the VoIP handset requires available cabling - ideally, this will already be in place.
-However, it pays to check and document EVERY handset location and ensure that cabling is available and in working order before handset deployment.
+Connection from the switch port to the VoIP handset requires available cabling - ideally, this will already be in place, documented and known to be working.

 5. WiFi Coverage